 Evelyn’s Table at The Blue Posts, Chinatown

 What: Perhaps more of an experience than a restaurant, Evelyn’s Table lies sequestered away underneath Soho pub The Blue Posts, and involves an intimate 12-person chef’s counter (get friendly with your fellow patrons!).
-The menu changes monthly and draws on a combination of Scandinavian and Japanese cuisines.
+The menu changes monthly and draws on French techniques to turn British produce into extraordinary dishes.
+Alongside his signature five-course offering are equivalent vegetarian and vegan menus, to emphasise the team's commitment to sustainable, ingredient-led cooking.
 On the drinks side, choose from the innovative ‘Half & Half’ pairing combining no-and-low drinks with natural wines, as well as separate pairings for classics and more off the beaten path wines.
 The drinks programme is overseen by Honey Spencer - one of the best sommeliers in the game.

 How much: £135 per person